Nord Stream lobbyists helped whip support for Blinken during nomination

 "Secretary Blinken had no knowledge of any BGR work on behalf of his confirmation, he was not aware of the group’s work on behalf of Nord Stream 2, nor was he in contact with BGR regarding it.
 The Secretary has been clear: he, like the President, is opposed to the pipeline and views it as a Russian influence project," State Department spokesman Ned Price told Fox News in an email.

-Risch's office said the letter did not influence his decision to vote for Blinken and noted that the senator opposes the Nord Stream 2 pipeline.
+Risch's office said the letter did not influence his decision to vote for Blinken.
+The senator has led legislation against the Nord Stream 2 pipeline and previously described Biden's decision to waive the sanctions as "a gift to Putin that will only weaken the United States’ leverage in the lead up to the impending Biden-Putin summit."

+"It is deeply disturbing that this administration canceled the Keystone XL Pipeline on its first day, killing thousands of U.S. and Canadian jobs.
+Yet, it continues to support Russian workers involved in a project that goes against U.S. and European security interests," Risch said after Biden waived the sanctions.

 President Biden has come under intense criticism for waiving sanctions on the corporation and CEO overseeing the Nord Stream 2 pipeline construction, particularly in light of Biden's decision to block the Keystone XL Pipeline, which was projected to create tens of thousands of American jobs before it was scrapped.